The Chronology of Ancient Kingdoms Amended

 The Chronology of Ancient Kingdoms Amended is a work of historical chronology written by Sir Isaac Newton, first published posthumously in 1728.
 Since then it has been republished.
 The work, some 87,000 words, represents one of Newton's forays into the topic of chronology, detailing the rise and history of various ancient kingdoms throughout antiquity.

+Contents

 The treatise is composed of eight primary sections.
 First is an introductory letter to Caroline of Ansbach, the Queen of England, by John Conduitt MP, the husband of Newton's niece, followed by a short advertisement.
 After this is found a section entitled "A Short Chronicle" which serves as a brief historical list of events listed in chronological order, beginning with the earliest listed date of 1125 BC and the most recent listed at 331 BC.
 The majority of the treatise, however, is in the form of six chapters that explore the history of specific civilizations.
 These chapters are titled: